ulmerkott/Pi-Somfy/README.md

 ## 1 Overview

-This project allows to operate multiple Somfy Shutters with a Raspberry Pi with cheap hardware costing less than $2.
+This project allows to operate multiple Somfy shutters using the **RTS protocol** from a Raspberry Pi with cheap hardware costing less than $2.
 It comes with a command line interface, a web interface and an Amazon Alexa interface.

 ## 2 Hardware